eellpp/pubScratchpad/general/stories/quiet_flows_ron.md

 Maybe it was just smiling — amused at how far the pigs had come and how far they had drifted.

 And still...
 quiet flowed the Ron.

+### Chapter 2

+In the great academies, young scientists whispered:

+“We know the Ron is not divine.
+It is water from distant mountains.
+Our telescopes show the planet is covered in liquid — Ron is just one flow among millions.
+We revolve around a star, in a galaxy of stars.
+There are other planets.
+Maybe… maybe we should go there.
+Maybe we'll be happy there.”

+Their professors listened.
+One, a deeply respected academic elder, simply nodded.

+Then, one afternoon, without a word, he rose from his lecture podium and walked into the restricted wing of the Archives — a vault few knew existed.
+The young scientists followed quietly.

+He opened a long-sealed drawer.
+Inside were paper notes, faded with age.

+“These…” he whispered, “…are from long before our time.
+From when humans still walked this planet.
+Before the flood.
+Before the Ron turned this into an island.”

+He laid the papers out.

+“They wrote of farms… and pigs.
+Not unlike us.
+The humans built cities.
+They built economies.
+They unlocked the secrets of matter.
+And yet, they asked the same questions we do now — Why do we suffer?
+What is the point?
+Where is peace?"

+He fell silent, the rustle of Ron barely audible through the distant windows.

+Then, he turned his back to the room and walked slowly to the great glass window that looked toward the distant flow of the Ron — still winding its way along the horizon, unchanged.

+He said nothing more.

+The young pigs stood there in uneasy silence.
+Then one by one, frustrated, they left.

+That night, one of them — the same curious pig who had questioned Snip — woke with a start.

+In his dream, the Ron had risen — not in violence, but in magnificence.
+It thundered like thought itself.
+It had no voice, but it spoke.
+It had no eyes, but it watched.
+It asked questions not with words, but with motion.

+He sat up, breath shallow, heart pounding.

+All was still.

+Just wind.
+Just quiet.
+The dream was gone.
+The city still hummed.

+And yet... something had shifted.

+He now understood why the elder had turned his back to them and stared silently at the river.

+The solution they were chasing was the very problem.

+They had sought to escape pain and sorrow as if these were foreign invaders, fixable bugs in the system.
+But pain, like joy, was simply what happened when something existed.
+Existence itself was not broken.
+It just was.
+Happiness.
+Pain.
+Struggle.
+Wonder.
+They weren’t problems to solve — they were side effects of being.

+He felt no despair.
+Only stillness.
+Only truth.

+A deep urge pulled him from bed.
+Slowly, barefoot, he walked through the quiet streets.
+Past glowing signs.
+Past silent factories.
+Past the school where ambition was still taught.

+He walked toward the edge of the island — toward the river Ron.

+It shimmered in the moonlight, flowing like it always had.
+Not caring.
+Not judging.
+Not offering solutions.
+Just… being.

+He stepped to the edge.
+He let the water touch his hooves.
+Then his legs.
+Then his chest.

+And he stood there — letting the river flow over him, on him, through him.

+The Ron neither welcomed nor rejected him.

+It simply flowed.

+And quiet flows the Ron.